-The TRUMP ADMINISTRATION ADDRESSES CALIFORNIA’S WATER CONSERVATION CONUNDRUM in a “biological opinion” report released Tuesday, October 22nd.
+The TRUMP ADMINISTRATION ADDRESSES CALIFORNIA WATER CONSERVATION in a “biological opinion” report released Tuesday, October 22nd.

 The report outlines changes to previous assessments and decisions.
 Overall, the plan gives water agencies more flexibility on how much water they can pump out of rivers.